Here you can access material datasheets for our wide range of alloys and materials. Contact us if you need more information about our materials.

 Kanthal 72-18-10 is a Mn-based alloy for use in thermostat bimetal applications.

-Typical applications for 38-7 include use as resistance strip or as a low expansion component in bimetal thermostats, for example in gas and electric stoves.
-Its low thermal expansion also makes it useful as structural material where low temperature sensitivity is required, for example as frames for measuring systems, or for parts in mechanical watches.
+Typical applications for 22-3 include use as resistance strip or as a high expansion component in bimetal thermostats, for example in gas and electric stoves.

 An austenitic nickel-chromium (NiCr) for use at temperatures up to 1200°C (2190°F).
 Nikrothal TE is developed for use in metal sheathed tubular elements.